Theology (TH)

 TH 9720 Doctrine of God (4 credit hours)

 Doctrine of God is the study of the person and work of the God revealed in scripture.
-The seminar will focus upon the existence of God, his attributes, and his tribune nature.
+The seminar will focus upon God’s existence, his attributes, and his tribune nature.

 TH 9761 Christology (4 credit hours)